belkevich/requestmanager/README.md

 ---

 ## Installation
 The recommended way to install **Request Manager** in your project is via [CocoaPods](http://cocoapods.org/).
 It's very easy.
-Just add `requestmanager` pod to your Podfile
+Just add `ABRequestManager` pod to your Podfile

 ---